Next Level Chef (American TV series): Production

 On May 17, 2021, it was announced that Fox had ordered the series, with Gordon Ramsay as a mentor, who also serves as an executive producer.
 Nyesha Arrington and Richard Blais also serve as mentors for the series, the latter replacing Gino D'Acampo.
 On October 19, 2021, it was announced that the series would premiere on January 2, 2022.

 On March 2, 2022, it was announced that Fox renewed the series for a second season, prior to the airing of the first season's finale on the same day.
 On May 16, 2022, it was announced that the second season would premiere on February 12, 2023 as the Super Bowl LVII lead-out program.
 On May 11, 2023, it was announced that the show was given a two-season order for a third and fourth season.
 On November 21, 2023, it was announced that the third season would premiere on January 28, 2024, following the NFC Championship football game.

 The first two seasons of the show were produced on a set constructed in Las Vegas.
 The set, built within an industrial tent, consists of three kitchens that are stacked on top of each other.
 Many aspects of the set, including the burners, ranges, and generators, are all run on gas.
 Starting with the third season, the show was produced at Ashford Studios in County Wicklow, Ireland.

 On February 27, 2025, it was announced that Next Level Chef was renewed for a fifth and sixth season.
-It was also revealed that a spinoff show, Next Level Baker, is in the works and will premiere on December 4, 2025.
+It was also revealed that a spinoff show, Next Level Baker, was in the works and would premiere on December 4, 2025.